venkadeshwarank/terraform-provider-smtp/docs/resources/send_mail.md

 page_title: "smtp_send_mail Resource - smtp"
 subcategory: ""
 description: |-
   Send a email with smtp.
-Note: At this moment authentication-less access to smtp and TLS validation is not support.
+Note: At this moment TLS validation is not support.
 ---

 # smtp_send_mail (Resource)

 Send a email with smtp.
-Note: At this moment authentication-less access to smtp and TLS validation is not support.
+Note: At this moment TLS validation is not support.

 ## Example Usage